grikdotnet/generics/README.md

 This way data types of elements are checked by the PHP engine, and we can avoid writing a lot of type checks in a loop over data sets in every method.

-The syntax is fully compatible with PHP.
-If the generics are not enabled, the code will run without concrete types.

 Find more about syntax in the [documentation](documentation/syntax.md).